 2. Encourage conflict.
 Yes, that’s right.
 The purpose of the workplace is not to make everyone happy; it’s to grow people to their maximum potential.
 Avoid groupthink by encouraging employees to ask questions of co-workers and play devil’s advocate on important decisions.

-Conflict and confrontation are rarely pleasant, but they are the very definition of teamwork.
+Conflict and confrontation are rarely pleasant, but they are the very definition of.
 They are also necessary to foster relationships.

 3. Focus on relationships.
 Monetary incentives go only so far in creating employee loyalty.
 They tie people to a company the same way a dog is trained to stay in the yard.
 It’s fine until the company across the street offers a bigger, juicier bone.